RyanGao67/ComputerScience/laserfiche_interview.md

 ### Was pretty much on why Laserfiche and other behavorial questions.

-### 2. What't the difference between stack and queue
 ### 3. What is virtual distructor
-### 4. What is the time complexity of inserting an element in an array.
-### The time complexity of Single linked list and array?
+### 4. What is the time complexity of inserting an element in an array.The time complexity of Single linked list and array?
 * For an array, accessing elements at a specified index has a constant time of Big O(1).
 * Inserting or removing from an array can come in three different forms: inserting/removing from the being, inserting/removing from the end, or inserting/removing from the middle.
 In order to add an element to the beginning of an array, we must shift every other element after it to a higher index.
 For example, If we wanted to add 2 to the beginning of the above so that it would now be at the zeroth index, 10 would now be at the first, 9 would be at the second and so on.
 Time taken will be proportional to the size of the list or Big O(n), n being the size of the list.
 * Adding to the end of the array is a lot simpler in terms of speed.
 It involves adding the element to the next highest index of the array.
 This means that it is constant time and Big O(1) if the array is not already full.
 However, if the array is full it would involve having to create a new array and then copy the contents of the original into the new array which would be O(n).
 The third case of insertion would be adding to a position between the beginning and end of the array which would be Big O(n).
 The same time complexity is also true for removing from an array.